Alabama Court Records

 How To Pay Alabama Traffic Tickets

 Alabama traffic tickets are official notices issued to drivers and other road users following a traffic infraction or violation.
 These tickets typically contain information regarding the driver, the vehicle involved, the specific offenses, details of its severity, and associated penalties.
-Generally, authorized officers of the Department of Public Safety issues traffic tickets and enforces traffic penalties under Alabama Traffic Laws.
+Generally, authorized officers of the Department of Public Safety issue traffic tickets and enforce traffic penalties under Alabama Traffic Laws.
 Also, the department creates, maintains, and disseminates driving records.

-• The name of the person involved in the court record, unless said person is a juvenile
+- The name of the person involved in the court record, unless said person is a juvenile

-• The location or assumed location of the record of the person involved
+- The location or assumed location of the record of the person involved

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites are operated independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability, accessibility and validity cannot be guaranteed.

 What Does a Traffic Citation Mean in Alabama?